netease-im/camellia/update-en.md

 * update CommandInterceptor define

 ### fix
-* fix NPE for mget when use custom shading(from 1.0.10)
+* fix NPE for mget when use custom sharding(from 1.0.10)
 * fix bug of redis sentinel master switch in proxy

 # 1.0.10（2020/10/16）